Assigned Study Carrels

 3. Applications for carrels for faculty must be made in writing to the library director.
-Application forms will be made available at the office of the director.
+Application forms will be made available at the office of the Library Chair.
 Graduate students should contact the Graduate School Office for application forms.

 4. Assignment of carrels may not exceed one semester or summer term.

 5. A carrel holder may apply for renewal at the end of his/her assigned period, but he/she will have no priority over other applicants.

 6. Carrels will be for research and scholarship only and will not provide office or conference space as such.

 7. Carrel holders may not sublease the space assigned to them.

 8. It is the responsibility of the faculty member to notify the library director when the carrel assigned to him/her is no longer needed.

 9. Applicants approved for carrels will be notified by mail of their carrel assignment.
 Instruction for picking up a key to the carrel will be enclosed with the notification letter.
 There is a ten dollar charge for replacing lost keys.

 10. Carrels are not accessible when the library is closed.